 - Public Transit weighting factor is 1 (Buses, Trains, Infrastructure Footprints)

 - Cycling weighting factor is 1 (Bike Paths, Parking, Infrastructure Footprints)

 - Walking weighting factor is 1 (No infrastructure required)

 This indicator scores the median driving distance in kilometers for solo automobile commuters travelling to work.
 Lower is better.

-Measures the percentage of the workforce traveling outside the city for employment.
-This causes heavy traffic and poor air quality.
+Measures the ecological impact of the workforce traveling outside the city for employment.
+This can cause heavy traffic and poor air quality.
 Lower is better.

 This indicator scores residential housing footprints.
 Until cities start publishing their housing statistics we are stuck using Municipal Census data as a proxy.
 We use a weighting factor to approximate the land use areas.
 There is a tab in each cities detail spreadsheet listing building type weights.
 Smaller is better.

 It is a measure of Total Particulate Matter (TPM) The substances measured are: Particulate Matter 10 Microns or less, Particulate Matter 2.5 Microns or less, Sulfur Oxides, Nitrogen Oxides, Volatile Organic Compounds and Carbon Monoxide.
 Lower is better.